-There are six invited dancers and two open spots to be claimed in preliminaries.
-The invited dancers are: Tyler Tomb Barker, Paula Metzler, JuJu Nikz, Adrian Lobo Miramontes, Donna DonnaMation Oefinger, and Jesus Rodales.
+Six invited dancers and two open spots are to be claimed in preliminaries.
+The invited dancers are Tyler Tomb Barker, Paula Metzler, JuJu Nikz, Adrian Lobo Miramontes, Donna DonnaMation Oefinger, and Jesus Rodales.

-Check online for the full schedule which includes a popping class with The Beautiful Street at 3 pm, open styles prelims for two wild card spots at 8:30 pm, and the dance battle at 10 pm.
+Check online for the full schedule, including a popping class with The Beautiful Street at 3 pm, open styles prelims for two wild card spots at 8:30 pm, and the dance battle at 10 pm.

 Oregon Ballet Theatre